 The VCRHYP Coalition staff provide key supports that free member agencies to focus on the work of delivering essential programs serving Vermont youth and families.
 VCRHYP secures adequate funding that ensures services are available in communities across Vermont, advocates with State and Federal government, and local and national partners for funding and resources to meet the needs of Vermont youth and families, supports best practices among youth care professionals, and monitors benchmarks and outcomes to assess progress and measure successes.
 Working together with member agencies, the coalition creates a distinctly unique and effective model that works for youth.

-Ari Kisler, Assistant Director
+Chelsea Boston, Assistant Director

 Chelsea earned her Bachelor of Social Work at Champlain College, and has spent her career focused on issues surrounding housing and substance use.
 She has held various roles in the housing community, including case management at homeless shelters, program development at a mixed-income neighborhood, and her current position as Assistant Director of VCRHYP.
 In addition to her formal work experience, she also coaches soccer and volunteers each year at a summer camp for kids.